Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: INTRODUCTION

-In this paper, we develop a new performance metric, the \emph{Partial VOROS}, which extends the VOROS from \citet{ratigan2024voros} to account for precision and capacity constraints, while preserving the original VOROS' ability to handle assymetric costs.
+In this paper, we develop a new performance metric, the \emph{Partial VOROS}, which extends the VOROS from \citet{ratigan2024voros} to account for precision and capacity constraints while preserving the original VOROS' ability to handle asymmetric costs.
 In Sec.~3, we formalize how these constraints narrow the entirety of ROC space to a feasible region satisfying all constraints.
-In Sec.~4, we provide computable formulas for evaluating areas of lesser classifiers and volumes over this feasible region using desired cost ranges.
-In Sec.~5 and 6, we examine classifiers on real health records data, showing how our partial VOROS can help identify promising classifiers by accounting for constraints and costs in ways other metrics cannot.
+In Sec.~4, we provide formulas for evaluating areas of lesser classifiers and volumes over this feasible region using desired cost distributions.
+In Sec.~5 and 6, we examine prediction tasks on real health records data, showing how our partial VOROS can identify promising classifiers by accounting for constraints and costs in ways other metrics cannot.

-\section{Background}
+\section{BACKGROUND}